FREE Case Review (866) 588-0600

 • The intent is to invade the privacy of the other person.

+According to the California Department of Justice, reports of hidden cameras and illegal recordings increased by 27% over the past five years.
 California’s Penal Code Section 647(j) PC aims to protect individuals from the misuse of recording devices in situations where they have a reasonable expectation of privacy.
-These laws are essential for safeguarding personal privacy in an age of ubiquitous technology.
-Violating these laws can lead to serious legal consequences, emphasizing the importance of respecting others’ privacy.

 Penalties for Penal Code Section 647(j) PC